 Kyrgyzstan is a beautiful country with gorgeous nature and friendly people.
 Sadly, I didn’t have enough time to explore more of the beauty of the country as I only had 3 days to spend there.
 I think that I missed a big opportunity to see one of the most beautiful lakes in the world which is Issyk-Kul lake, it’s about 4 to 5 hours drive from Bishkek and totally worth it.
 I wish I had more time…

 People in Kyrgyzstan are very friendly and humble.
 I actually had a major incident when I was travelling by a Marshrutka (minibus) from Bishkek to Almaty (Kazakhstan), after I had arrived in the central bus station in Almaty, although I am generally a very careful person, I realized that I lost my messenger bag which I had my passports in it (I actually have 2 passports).
 I almost lost my mind and then I realized that it must have been somewhere in the minibus.
-I ran back to the station and talked to the management and luckily, with a help of a guy who speaks English, I managed to find the bus driver who ran to when he saw me with the bag in his hand!
+I ran back to the station and talked to the management and luckily, with a help of a guy who speaks English, I managed to find the bus driver who ran towards me once he saw me with the bag in his hand!
 Words can’t tell how happy I was when I realized that I got my passports back so I opened my wallet to give him whatever cash I had to thank him but he refused to take anything.
 In fact, he just pointed at the sky and said something.
 The employee from the station who speaks English told me that the driver says that he’s doing this for God’s sake and he doesn’t want any money from me and just asked me to be more careful next time.
-I thanked him and was so grateful that I got back my passport.
+I thanked him and was so grateful that I got back my passports.
 This incident told me a lot about how humble and pure some people are although he probably was in need of money yet he refused to take anything.

 I flew from Novosibirsk with Siberia Airlines (Their commercial name is S7 airlines), it’s a large airline in Russia and flight was generally nice, short and comfortable (about 2.5 hours).
 Kyrgyzstan is still new on the world tourism map so there aren’t many direct flights from and to Manas International Airport in Bishkek that connects the capital with the rest of the world; you will probably have to fly to Russia, Istanbul, or Dubai first and then connect from there to Bishkek.